What is Caramoor?

 Can I visit just to explore the gardens & grounds?

 With 80 acres, there is a lot to explore here!
 If you are coming for a performance, admission to the gardens and grounds is included with the cost of your concert ticket.
-You can also visit our grounds for free (without a concert ticket) everyday from 10:00am – 4:00pm.
-You can just show up, no reservations are needed!
+You can also visit our grounds for free (without a concert ticket) on most Thursdays-Sundays from 10:00am – 4:00pm.
+Please check our calendar for exceptions.
 Please note that although the gates are open, we cannot guarantee staff will be on-site, and bathrooms may be closed.
 The sound art will be turned off on November 1.
 Read more on our visit page.

 Do you need a Membership to attend an event at Caramoor?